 President Obama had earlier added some of his own dust collectors to the Oval Office, replacing china with mechanical gadgets and Native American pottery.
 But Tuesday’s unveiling reflected more of the Obama's taste in décor.
-Gone are the brocade sofas, and the rug with the radiant lines.
+Gone are the brocade sofas and the rug with the radiant lines.
 Rembrandt Peale's portrait of George Washington is still above the fireplace and the Resolute Desk is still in its familiar spot to serve as a prop for the bully pulpit.
 If those two mahogany chairs in front of the fireplace look familiar, they are.
 They are the same ones that George W. Bush used that were the focus of many photo ops with famous world leaders.
-But the Obamas had the chairs upholstered with a caramel-color leather.
+But the Obamas had the chairs upholstered with caramel-colored leather.

 Video of Obama's Oval Office Makeover